iknittheweb/iknittheweb.github.io.NEW/README.md

 ## 🧩 How the Build System Works

 - **build.js**: Processes `index.template.html` and outputs `index.html`, replacing placeholders with environment-specific values.
-- **component-build.js**: Generates all pages from templates, injecting shared components and environment variables.
+- **component-build.cjs**: Generates all pages from templates, injecting shared components and environment variables.
 - **Environment variables** are loaded using [dotenv](https://www.npmjs.com/package/dotenv) and must be set in `.env`/`.env.production`.
 - **SCSS** is modular and compiled to `dist/styles.css`.
 - **Legacy CSS** in `src/css/` is being migrated to SCSS (one page at a time).